agenteo/agenteo.github.com/source/_posts/2015-03-19-component-based-rails-architecture-primer.md

 Having broken dependencies prevents you to [deploy portions of your component based application to separate hosts](http://teotti.com/feature-flagging-portions-of-your-ruby-on-rails-application-with-engines/#final-proposal) or spending time chasing and untangling dependencies later on.

+I test in isolation with rspec inside a component requiring the dummy app created when the engine is generated instead of the main application.

+Beware to change the rspec generated `spec_helper.rb` that by default requires the main application from top level spec directory and will now fail because of the wrong path.

+{% highlight ruby %}
+# spec_helper.rb
+# Changed to point to the engine dummy app.
+require File.expand_path("../dummy/config/environment", __FILE__)
+{% endhighlight %}

 I add to each component a `test.sh` bash script with the tests commands to run ie. `bundle exec rspec` sometime `bundle exec jasmine` in a client side focused component--then the main application has the following `build.sh` script that finds and runs all the components `test.sh` and checks all their status reporting back to the user.

 {% highlight bash %}